RunOnFlux/deploy-with-git/deploy-react/README.md

 # Deploying a React App on Flux Network with Deploy With Git

-This is a minimal React "Hello World" app (built with Vite) ready to be deployed on [Flux Network](https://runonflux.com) using the [Deploy With Git](https://docs.runonflux.com/fluxcloud/register-new-app/deploy-with-git/) feature — no Docker required.
+This is a minimal React "Hello World" app (built with Vite) ready to be deployed on [Flux Network](https://runonflux.com) using the [Deploy With Git](https://docs.runonflux.com/fluxcloud/register-new-app/deploy-with-git/) feature.

 ## What is Deploy With Git?